What are ebook editors?

 Sigil is an editor specifically for EPUB files (but not yet EPUB3) and it is best-suited for more advanced users who use it to tweak the code inside EPUB ebooks.
 So Jutoh’s weakness — that it doesn’t allow direct editing of the HTML and CSS inside an ebook — is Sigil’s strength.
 It is free software with an active community.

-iBooks Author is a very capable ebook authoring tool which was greatly enhanced when it was merged with iBooks Author, a specialist tool that was aimed at the school and textbook market.
+Apple Pages is a very capable ebook authoring tool which was greatly enhanced when it was merged with iBooks Author, a specialist tool that was aimed at the school and textbook market.
 It goes beyond authoring in text and images to include video, audio, animation, and interactive features like quizzes.
 While it will produce standard EPUB output, many of the rich publishing features work only with Apple’s own bookstore and devices.

 Calibre, the popular ebook conversion software, added an ebook editor which gives code-level access with a live visual preview to EPUB and Kindle (AZW3) files.
 It is very similar to Sigil (in fact, it was added as a replacement tool for Sigil users when that open source software went into a temporary development hiatus.) http://calibre-ebook.com